DESIGN.md Generator

 Can I export to other formats besides DESIGN.md?

 Yes.
-The generator exports the same tokens as native CSS custom properties (:root { --colors-primary: ... }), a Tailwind v4 theme block, and W3C DTCG-format JSON for tools like Style Dictionary, Tokens Studio, or any pipeline that consumes the community standard.
+The generator exports the same tokens as native CSS custom properties (:root { --colors-primary: ... }), a Tailwind v4 @theme block (matching the official css-tailwind exporter), and W3C DTCG-format JSON for tools like Style Dictionary, Tokens Studio, or any pipeline that consumes the community standard.
+The spec is still at alpha, so we track upstream changes closely — pin the CLI version in CI if you depend on exact output.

 Is anything sent to a server?